 Voting Majority

-On all matters related to the Constitution, the Bylaws, Policies, Membership and the Rules the majority must be at least 2/3 of those present at a quorate meeting, who are eligible to and cast a vote, recording a vote in favor.
+On all matters related to the Constitution, the Bylaws, Membership and the Rules, the majority must be at least 2/3 of those present at a quorate meeting, who are eligible to and cast a vote, recording a vote in favor.

 For clarity it should be noted that an abstention is not considered as a cast vote.